ODT/RDT vs. Troche: Maximizing Oral Drug Absorption

 Drawbacks of Troches:

 Potential for limited patient compliance: Some patients may find the extended dissolution time less convenient, and troches may not be suitable for individuals who have difficulty holding them in their mouths for an extended period.
+Some patients have also reported an unpleasant waxy consistency.

 Conclusion